Radio-Guy/VLC-Radio-Stations/README.md

 * This Service Discovery is available on the left panel of VLC under "Internet" >> ""Radio Stations ++"
 * Each radio station offers several substations, various formats and sometimes several streaming servers.
 * If you are in thumbnail view, you will receive some nice and convenient station icons.
+They will however only appear once you entered into the main station.
+Also, substation thumbnails for SomaFM are buggy and not displayed anymore—if anyone can resolve this bug, please contact me on Github.